volt1c/Agil-Dev/README.md

 ## Hey 👋

-I'm a young software developer with a passion for programming.
-I managed to gain experience by creating mostly open-source projects alone and a few in a team.
-I started with c++ and C# but I find more interest in **javascript**/**typescript** because of the possibilities of these technologies.
+I'm a software developer with a passion for programming.
+I managed to gain experience by creating commercial and open-source projects.
+I used to program in C# but in the end, I found more interest in javascript/typescript because of the vast possibilities of these technologies.

 ## 💚 My favorite technologies